 Jackie Mackenzie, a volunteer with D.O.G (Dali Organised Group) Rescue Cyprus, said:

 “This proposal has been devised to stop pet smuggling, but it will have a massive and detrimental impact on genuine rescue organisations.
 As a result, the rescued puppies in their care, if they are lucky to live, will have to spend the first six months of their lives in cages or kennels.”

 Since 2010, D.O.G Rescue Cyprus has rehomed over 3000 abandoned, stray and neglected dogs to families in Cyprus and around the world.

 Jackie worries the new proposals will damage puppies’ chances of finding homes in the UK because while the shelter is run by a small team of dedicated volunteers, they cannot provide the same level of one-to-one care puppies receive in the home environment.

 Lorraine Nisbet, from Yorkshire, adopted her dog Jimmy from D.O.G Rescue Cyprus earlier this year.
-She got him when he was 4 months old (which is older than the 8 weeks puppies born in the UK can be rehomed).
+She got him when he was four months old (which is older than the eight weeks puppies born in the UK can be rehomed).

 She said: “I do see Jimmy is delayed in some of his learning when I put him with dogs the same age.
 I think if we’d waited to six months or older we would have had a tougher journey and Jimmy would have as well.”